iamvdo/pleeease-brunch/README.md

 ##Add options

-All options are in brunch-config file, in the `plugins.pleeease` section, like so:
+All options are in brunch-config file (all set to `true`), in the `plugins.pleeease` section, like so:

 ```javascript
 	plugins: